+Consider carefully how to frame risk factors in ways that avoid implying either blame or inevitability.
+Use language that places the responsibility for trafficking where it belongs - on the trafficker - and include education around not exploiting others in your program, rather than just language around not being exploited.
 Just like with sexual violence, responsibility for the trafficking falls on the trafficker, not the survivor.
-Vulnerabilities are not personal character flaws, and while vulnerabilities may increase the statistical likelihood of causing or being targeted for harm, not everyone with a specific vulnerability will cause or experience a certain form of harm.
+Vulnerabilities are not personal character flaws, and while risk factors may increase the statistical likelihood of causing or being targeted for harm, not everyone with a specific risk factor will cause or experience a certain form of harm.